Sarolta Kriszt: 2024

 She was one of three recipients selected for Szentkirályi Talent Program funding in June 2024.
 That month, at the age of 17 years-old she was the youngest member of the Hungarian team selected for the 2024 European Athletics Championships in Rome, Italy.
 She ran in the women's 4 × 400 m relay at the Championships.
 Later that same month she won the 400 metres at the Hungarian Athletics Championships in Budapest.
 She competed in the heptathlon for Hungary at the 2024 World Athletics U20 Championships in Lima, Peru in August 2024 but crashed-out in the first event, the 100 metres hurdles.

 2025

 She finished in tenth place overall in the heptathlon at the Hypo-Meeting in Götzis, Austria, on 1 June 2025.
 She won the silver medal behind Jana Koščak of Croatia in the heptathlon at the 2025 European Athletics U20 Championships in Tampere, Finland in August 2025 with 6251 points.

+2026

+In May 2026, she competed at the Hypo-Meeting in Götzis, placing twelfth overall with 6213 points.
+In August, she competed at the 2026 European Athletics Championships in Birmingham, England, placing sixth overall in heptathlon.